Luis Robert Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.

-- The Twins' 3.75 team ERA ranks third across all league pitching staffs.
+- The Twins have the second-ranked team ERA among all MLB pitching staffs (3.73).

-- Twins pitchers combine to allow the 10th-fewest home runs in baseball (106 total, 1.1 per game).
+- Twins pitchers combine to give up 106 home runs (1.1 per game), the seventh-fewest in the league.

-- The righty's most recent appearance came on Tuesday against the Seattle Mariners, when he went 5 2/3 innings, surrendering five earned runs while allowing five hits.
+- His most recent appearance came on Wednesday against the Seattle Mariners, when the righty tossed six innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.